trezor/trezor-suite/docs/features/localization.md

 -   `id`: We don't have strict conventions for generating these IDs, although using a prefix `TR_`, or expanded variant `TR_<SCOPE>`, where scope is, for example, "ONBOARDING" is really handy.
 ID must be the same as the object's key.
 -   `defaultMessage`: Used as a source string for translator.
 It's also a text that is shown in the app as a fallback till someone changes/improves it in Crowdin.
 -   `description`: Optional.
 Useful for describing the context in which the message occurs, especially if it is not clear from a `defaultMessage` field.
+-   `dynamic`: Optional.
+Must be set to true for programmatically constructed keys.
+Otherwise, the keys will be deleted by the list-duplicates script.

 Example: